 Email subjects, for instance ‘Do not open this email’ or ‘Do not do these’ create a good impact on the recipients.
 Usually, a negative approach can work wonders if you use it correctly.
-The habit of a toddler doing exactly what is asked not never dies even when we grow up.
-And an email subject line like this just taps this habit, revoking the old habits.
+The habit of a toddler doing exactly what is asked not to, never dies even when we grow up.
+And an email subject line like this just taps this habit, revoking the old habits. 😛

 Know this about [XYZ]

-Offering a help or some useful stats or insights always works.
+Offering help or some useful stats or insights always works.
 It is more like sharing some knowledge that will benefit the readers.

 Did you find what you were looking for?